ethanokamura/perfectline/src/content/javascript-101/functions.md

 This can be used to create higher-order-functions

-Functions can also be nested to create closures with the goal of encapsulating data and logic from the rest of the program!
+Functions can also be nested to create closures to encapsulate data and logic from the rest of the program!

 ### Higher Order Functions (HOF)
-A **higher order function** is a function that takes a function as an argument, or returns a function.
+A **higher-order function** is a function that takes a function as an argument or returns a function.
-* They are commonly used in functional programming, and are a powerful tool for abstracting away complexity.
+* They are commonly used in functional programming and are a powerful tool for abstracting away complexity.

 Often, we deal with callbacks.
 Here's a function that uses a callback as an argument: